DanhouLi/danhouli.github.io/_pages/research.md

   /* Nudge the right-side menu buttons to perfectly align with other pages */ nav .navbar-collapse, nav .navbar-nav {
-    padding-right: -5px !important; /* Increase this to push buttons further left, or decrease to push right */ }
+    margin-right: -6px !important; /* Increase this to push buttons further left, or decrease to push right */ }

   /* Dial back the navigation name nudge */